drinkataco/home-server-kubernetes/README.md

 * `homeassistant` - this will be the homeassistant installation
 * `filebrowser` - the will be filebrowser installation
-* `waffle` - main ingress route for applications.
-[Flame](https://github.com/pawelmalak/flame) is used on the root directory, and subdirectories can run other applications - for example, waffle/transmission for [transmission](https://github.com/linuxserver/docker-transmission)
+* `avalanche` - main ingress route for applications.
+[Flame](https://github.com/pawelmalak/flame) is used on the root directory, and subdirectories can run other applications - for example, avalanche/transmission/ for [transmission](https://github.com/linuxserver/docker-transmission)

-Add `your_cluster_ip homeassistant filebrowser avalanche` to your /etc/hosts file, or alternatively if your router supports dnsmaqs `address=/crepe/filebrowser/homeassistant/your_cluster_ip`, to then access these services by hostname (where `your_cluster_ip` is the IP address of your kubernetes cluster)
+Add `your_cluster_ip homeassistant filebrowser avalanche` to your /etc/hosts file, or alternatively if your router supports dnsmasq `address=/avalanche/filebrowser/homeassistant/your_cluster_ip`, to then access these services by hostname (where `your_cluster_ip` is the IP address of your kubernetes cluster)

 Navigate to `http://filebrowser` in your web browser to now test the connection to filebrowser.